 Parents are responsible for purchasing all curriculum and supplies for their child(ren)'s education.
-Students taking classes on campus will purchase consumable curriculum through CCA.
-Parents are responsible for purchasing the remaining curriculum items-teacher's manuals, textbooks, etc. A student may not start school without their curriculum.
+A student may not start school without their curriculum.

 Give Complete and Honest Answers

 All parents should be honest with all information given to CCA.
 Giving information about past school grades, test scores, attendance, disciplinary actions and past or current medical or mental status are critical to the proper placement of your child at CCA.
 If at any time, it is revealed that the information given at the time of enrollment was either withheld or not truthful, your family will be immediately referred to the Board of Directors for dismissal.